If you would like to purchase a print, commission Amanda for your next project or use her work to compliment your project, please click here.

-The hourglass seen on a lot of headstones within Greyfriars and St Cuthbert’s churchyards symbolises that time is passing rapidly and we are one hour closer to our death.
+The hourglass seen on a lot of headstones within Greyfriar’s and St Cuthbert’s graveyards in Edinburgh symbolise that time is passing rapidly and we are one hour closer to our death.
 If the hourglass depicted on a headstone is on it’s side, it usually represents that the deceased had their life cut short unexpectedly.

-Memento Mori is a fascinating subject and I can’t wait to find more interesting memento mori headstones to photograph.
-If you know of any good ones, please let me
+Memento Mori is a fascinating subject and I can’t wait to find more interesting Memento Mori headstones to photograph.
+If you know of any good ones, please let me know.

 The first of my new videos features my Memento Mori photography and hopefully you will learn something about graveyard and cemetery art throughout the centuries.
 Memento Mori photography features lots of skull and crossbones, cadavers and death heads, but you will have to watch the video to find out more.